AdaCore/training_material/courses/rust_essentials/130_memory_management/05_clone.rst

     say_hello(agent.clone());
     say_hello(agent.clone());
     say_hello(agent);
-    // 'agent' is no more valid, its value was consumed
+    // 'agent' is no longer valid - its value was consumed